-However, it is known that despite extensive investigation, the proportion of children who are afforded a diagnosis at the end of the day is small.
-One study reported that 78% of children with back pain were not given a diagnosis after extensive investigation.
-A balance therefore needs to be struck.
+It is known that despite extensive investigation, the proportion of children who are afforded a diagnosis at the end of the day is small.
+The majority of cases have a benign and self-limiting cause, yet serious pathology must still be excluded.

 - Infection - usually in those aged under 10 years: